401(k) Plan Optimization and How To Find 401k Fees

 Recently, Last Week Tonight with John Oliver did a segment on just how important understanding your 401(k) plan is.
 It’s a very well done piece which was not only funny but incredibly informative.

-If you want to make it easy check out the our review of Blooom.
-They are a robo advisor who provide a free 401(k) fee analysis tool.
-Their tool will show you what fees your are paying in your401(k).
+If you want to make it easy check out our review of Blooom.
+They are a Robo advisor who provides a free 401(k) fee analysis tool.
+Their tool will show you what fees you are paying in your401(k).
 In addition, they will also give you some ideas to diversify your portfolio further.
 Why not let them do a lot of the heavy lifting for you?

-So now that you have the right knowledge and tools to grow your 401(k) , what’s stopping you?
-Go dig into your investment account and learn what you've been paying in 401(k) fees.
-If you don't like what you see, take action.
-Or if you'd prefer a slightly easier method, I'd recommend giving a service like Blooom a try.
+So now that you have the right knowledge and tools to grow your 401(k), what’s stopping you?
+Go dig into your investment account and learn what you’ve been paying in 401(k) fees.
+If you don’t like what you see, take action.
+Or if you’d prefer a slightly easier method, I’d recommend giving service like Blooom a try.